microsoft/coyote/docs/ref/Microsoft.Coyote.SystematicTesting/TestDisposeAttribute.md

 Attribute for declaring a cleanup method to be called when all test iterations terminate.

-Attribute for declaring a cleanup method to be called when all test iterations terminate.

 ```csharp
 [AttributeUsage(AttributeTargets.Method)]
 public sealed class TestDisposeAttribute : Attribute